Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \cref{fig:PowerGausscomp1} shows the plots of the efficiencies in~\cref{prop:Gaussare} as a function of the dimension.
-Here, the hypergeometric function in \eqref{eq:expectation_G} is computed using the \texttt{hypergeo} package in \texttt{R}.
 One of the surprising things that emerge from this plot is that $\kappa_d$ (recall \eqref{eq:atr_spherical}) falls below 0.95 when $d \geq 5$, that is, {\it in the normal family for $d\geq 5$, the rank Hotelling statistic with cubic uniform ERD (with $\bJ(\cdot)$ and $\nu$ chosen as in~\cref{prop:Gaussare}, part (1)) is more efficient compared to the spherical uniform (in terms of ARE with respect to the Hotelling's $T^2$).} It is also worth noting that although the ARE decreases with increasing dimension when the ERD is the spherical uniform distribution, it stabilizes to a non-zero limit.
-In fact, from~\cref{prop:areell}, it is easy to see that $\lim_{d\rightarrow \infty}\kappa_d \geq 0.648$.